seancorfield/honeysql/doc/clause-reference.md

 values.

+In the former case, all of the rows are augmented to have either `NULL` or `DEFAULT` values for any missing keys (columns).
+By default, `NULL` is used but you can specify a set of columns to get `DEFAULT` values, via the `:values-default-columns` option.
-In the former case, all of the rows are augmented to have `nil` values for any missing keys (columns).
-In the latter, all of the rows are padded to the same length by adding `nil` values if needed.
+In the latter case -- a sequence of sequences -- all of the rows are padded to the same length by adding `nil` values if needed (since `:values` does not know how or if column names are being used in this case).

 ```clojure
 user=> (sql/format {:insert-into :table